Soundararaja: Activism

 Soundararaja is a keen nature and environmental enthusiast.
 In 2017, he founded the Mannukkum Makkalukkum Social Welfare Trust with his friends and family.
 Through this foundation, he and his team have planted and maintained over 50,000 tree saplings across Tamil Nadu and have been involved in other social services, such as providing food to those affected by the COVID-19 pandemic.
 He is also a prominent member of Actor Vijay's political party, the Tamilaga Vettri Kazhagam (TVK), and has been actively involved in party events and social outreach programs.
+Soundararaja was honoured with the Kalaimagan Award at the Norway Tamil Film Festival Awards in April 2025 for his long-standing contribution to environmental conservation and sustainable agriculture.